Alex Iafallo: Los Angeles Kings

 On April 12, 2021, Iafallo signed a four-year, $16 million contract extension with the Kings.
 He finished the season with 13 goals in the shortened 56-game season, of which he played 55 games.

 On May 7, 2021, Iafallo wore a letter on his jersey for the first time, serving as an Alternate captain after Dustin Brown was ruled out for the rest of the season with an injury.

 He would become an alternate captain again in the 2021–22 season on two occasions.
 Following an injury to Drew Doughty, Iafallo temporarily wore an “A” on his jersey.
 He would return the title to Doughty after his return in late November.
 When Doughty got injured again in mid-March 2022, Iafallo would once again wear an “A”.

+Iafallo missed 23 games in the 2022–23 season due to a lower body injury, but still managed to finish with 14 goals and 36 points in 59 games.
+He scored his first playoff overtime goal on April 17, 2023, in game 1 of the Kings’ first round series against the Edmonton Oilers.

+Winnipeg Jets

+On June 27, 2023, Iafallo was traded by the Kings, alongside Rasmus Kupari, Gabriel Vilardi and a 2024 2nd-round draft pick to the Winnipeg Jets in exchange for Pierre-Luc Dubois.